 - Pure Vanilla Extract

-How to Make Chocolate-Kissed Peanut Butter Pie
+How to Make Vegan Chocolate Peanut Butter Pie

-For this amazing no bake pie you will need a few kitchen utensils including:
+This decadent pie is full of classic chocolate and peanut butter flavor!
+For this amazing no bake pie you will need a few kitchen utensils to start with including a food processor and springform pan or pie pan.

-First you will need to make your almond flour chocolate crust in the food processor.
-Next, put together your soft and creamy filling.
-You can use the food processor for making both the crust and the filling!
-Last you will put your pie in the refrigerator or freezer to firm into a fudgy texture.
+- Last you will put your pie in the refrigerator or freezer to firm into a fudgy texture.
 I put mine in the freezer and it was ready in less than four hours.

-After your pie obtains a firm texture, melt your remaining chocolate and drizzle it over the pie and sprinkle with crushed peanuts!
+- After your pie obtains a firm texture, melt your remaining chocolate and drizzle it over the pie and sprinkle with crushed peanuts!
 My whole family loved this pie and my kids did not even know it was made from tofu!

-Directions to Store Your Chocolate Pie
+How to Store Vegan Chocolate Pie

 This pie can be stored in the refrigerator or freezer.
 If storing in the refrigerator, store for up to 3 days.
 In the freezer this pie can be stored safely for up to 3 months!